 When a shell procedure is invoked both positional and keyword parameters may be supplied with the call.
 Keyword parameters are also made available implicitly to a shell procedure by specifying in advance that such parameters are to be exported.
-For example, export user box marks the variables user and box for export.
-When a shell procedure is invoked copies are made of all exportable variables for use within the invoked procedure.
-Modification of such variables within the procedure does not affect the values in the invoking shell.
-It is generally true of a shell procedure that it may not modify the state of its caller without explicit request on the part of the caller.
-(Shared file descriptors are an exception to this rule.)
+For example, readonly name ...

 Names whose value is intended to remain constant may be declared readonly.
-The form of this command is the same as that of the export command, readonly name ...
+The form of this command is the same as that of the export command,